For individuals and households, visit our Financial support page.

 Small and medium enterprise (SME) guarantee scheme

 The Australian Banking Association has outlined 3 key stages to repayments for eligible business owners who continue to experience financial difficulty as a result of COVID-19.
-This includes options to pay in full, make partial payments or further hardship assistance.
+This includes options to pay in full, make partial payments or access further hardship assistance.
 Customers will need to contact their financial institutions to discuss the options available to them.

 For details, visit Australian Banking Association or contact your banking institution directly.